Skip to main content

 2 mentions Positive Neutral Negative

-• “Messing around in a giant mech was surprisingly more fun than following the game's instructions.”
+• “Messing around in a giant mech was more fun than the game telling you what to do, in my opinion.”

 Buy A Rogue Escape